radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 - Fast Boot: `Disabled`
 - CSM: `Disabled`
 - Above 4G Decoding: `Enabled`
-- Resizable Bar Support: `Disabled`
+- Resizable Bar Support: `Enabled`
 - PCIe speed: `Gen 3` (*do not* leave it on Auto)
 - XMP Profile activated.
 - FCLK set to 1600MHz, to be equal to MCLK.